operasoftware/devopera/_extensions/content-scripts.md

 		}, '*');
 	}, false);

-In the above example, example.html (which is not a part of the extension) posts messages to itself, which are intercepted and inspected by the content script, and then posted to the extension process.
+In the above example, `example.html` (which is not a part of the extension) posts messages to itself, which are intercepted and inspected by the content script, and then posted to the extension process.
 In this way, the page establishes a line of communication to the extension process.
 The reverse is possible through similar means.

 ## Security considerations {#security-considerations}

 When writing a content script, you should be aware of two security issues.
 First, be careful not to introduce security vulnerabilities into the web site your content script is injected into.
 For example, if your content script receives content from another web site (for example, by making an XMLHttpRequest), be careful to filter that content for [cross-site scripting](http://en.wikipedia.org/wiki/Cross-site_scripting) attacks before injecting the content into the current page.
-For example, prefer to inject content via innerText rather than innerHTML.
+For example, prefer to inject content via `innerText` rather than `innerHTML`.
 Be especially careful when retrieving HTTP content on an HTTPS page because the HTTP content might have been corrupted by a network [“man-in-the-middle”](http://en.wikipedia.org/wiki/Man-in-the-middle_attack) if the user is on a hostile network.

 Second, although running your content script in an isolated world provides some protection from the web page, a malicious web page might still be able to attack your content script if you use content from the web page indiscriminately.
 For example, the following patterns are dangerous:

-	/* contentscript.js */
+	// contentscript.js
 	var data = document.getElementById('json-data')
 	// WARNING!
 Might be evaluating an evil script! var parsed = eval('(' + data + ')')

-	/* contentscript.js */
+	// contentscript.js
 	var elmt_id = …
 	// WARNING! elmt_id might be '); … evil script … //'!
 	window.setTimeout('animate(' + elmt_id + ')', 200);

 Instead, prefer safer APIs that do not run scripts:

-	/* contentscript.js */
+	// contentscript.js
 	var data = document.getElementById('json-data')
 	// JSON.parse does not evaluate the attacker’s scripts. var parsed = JSON.parse(data)

-	/* contentscript.js */
+	// contentscript.js
 	var elmt_id = …
 	// The closure form of setTimeout does not evaluate scripts window.setTimeout(function() {